-- DGCD 1.1 Require generalized development plans and master zoning plans submitted with applications for rezonings, special use permits, and public facilities to include limits of disturbance, site layouts, colored architectural elevations, and conceptual illustrative and design considerations which show how the proposed development implements context-sensitive design for all structures visible to adjacent to cultural, residential, and agricultural designated areas and public rights of way. - DGCD 1.2 Require line of sight exhibits for all portions of a development proposal which border adjacent incompatible uses, and historic viewsheds. - DGCD 1.3 Encourage site specific designs which use innovative design approaches in respect to the building design, screening, and landscaping. - DGCD 1.4 Building façade architectural treatments such as variations in building materials, patterns, and texture, and other design elements are recommended to provide visual interest.
-These treatments are not recommended for portions of buildings facing and visible from the Manassas National Battlefield Park where building facades are encouraged to blend into the surrounding area.
+- DGCD 1.1 Require generalized development plans and master zoning plans submitted with applications for rezonings, special use permits, and public facilities to include limits of disturbance, site layouts, colored architectural elevations, and conceptual illustrative and design considerations which show how the proposed development implements context-sensitive design that align with DGCR 1.15 for all structures visible to adjacent cultural designated areas. - DGCD 1.2 Require line of sight exhibits for all portions of a development proposal which border adjacent incompatible uses, and historic viewsheds. - DGCD 1.3 Encourage site specific designs for buildings that are visible from incompatible uses, the Manassas National Battlefield Park, and the public right-of-way that use innovative design approaches in respect to the building design, screening, and landscaping. - DGCD 1.4 Building façade architectural treatments such as variations in building materials, patterns, and texture, and other design elements are recommended to provide visual interest.
+These treatments are not recommended for portions of buildings facing and visible from the Manassas National Battlefield Park where building facades are

-- DGCD 1.5 Building façades facing and visible from Manassas National Battlefield Park should be non-reflective and earth tone, for example dark green and/or dark brown in color.
+- encouraged to blend into the surrounding area. - Park should be non-reflective and earth tone, for example dark green and/or dark brown in color.
 Other colors may be appropriate provided a rezoning applicant demonstrates the other color(s) will facilitate the ability for the building façade to blend into the horizon or tree line or will be screened by other topography and/or other buildings.
-Alternative paint colors or patterns may be utilized on rooftop screening facing Manassas National Battlefield Park. - DGCD 1.6 Encourage unified design guidelines for landscaping, reforestation, signage and architectural standards for data center sites visible from Pageland Lane.
-These guidelines should recognize, complement, and reflect the nearby historic and natural resources in a manner which creates a unique sense of place. - DGCD 1.7 All rooftop mechanical equipment should be screened when visible from adjacent cultural, residential, and agricultural designated areas and public rights of way.
-Ground level mechanical equipment not screened by a principal building topography or vegetation and when visible from adjacent cultural, residential, and agricultural designated areas and public rights of way should be screened by a visually solid fence, screen wall or panel, or other visually solid screen that is constructed with materials and colors compatible with those used in the exterior construction of the principal building. - DGCD 1.8 Require strict conformance with outdoor lighting standards, especially the use of "full cut-off fixtures" for all parking lot and building mounted lighting. - DGCD 1.9 Require the use of sound attenuation enclosures or walls around generator equipment.
-Additionally, development proposals should condition strict times for routine testing of generator equipment and backup power systems. - DGCD 1.10 Substations are encouraged to be located to the interior of proposed development, when possible, to enable enhanced screening.
-Additionally, encouraged to use innovative designs to enhance screening from adjacent cultural, residential, and agricultural designated areas and public rights of way such as the use of enhanced architectural screening elements to mimic a structure.
+Alternative paint colors or patterns may be utilized on rooftop screening facing Manassas National Battlefield Park. - DGCD 1.6 Encourage design guidelines for landscaping, reforestation, signage and architectural standards for data center sites visible from incompatible uses and public right-of way along Pageland Lane.
+These guidelines should recognize, complement, and reflect the nearby historic and natural resources in a manner which creates a unique sense of place. - adjacent cultural, residential, and agricultural designated areas and public rights of way.
+Ground level mechanical equipment not screened by a principal building topography or vegetation and when visible from adjacent cultural, residential, and agricultural designated areas and public rights of way should be screened by a visually solid fence, screen wall or panel, or other visually solid screen that is constructed with materials and colors compatible with those used in the exterior construction of the principal building. - DGCD 1.8 Require strict conformance with outdoor lighting standards, especially the use of "full cut-off fixtures" for all parking lot and building-mounted lighting. - DGCD 1.9 Require the use of sound attenuation enclosures or walls around generators and other mechanical equipment (including rooftop equipment) where appropriate to minimize noise impacts to the cultural and residential designated areas.
+Additionally, development proposals should condition strict times for routine testing of generator equipment and backup power systems. - development, when possible, to minimize viewshed impacts.

+Additionally, substations are encouraged to use innovative designs to enhance screening from adjacent cultural and residential designated areas such as the use of enhanced architectural screening elements to mimic a structure.
 Such elements should follow the above architectural standards related to design, color, and reflectivity to promote context sensitive design.